-We consulted on the proposed construction phasing scenarios and some changes we were making to the project description for East Anglia THREE, in preparation for submitting an application for consent.
+We consulted on the proposed construction phasing scenarios and some changes we were making to the project description for East Anglia THREE, in preparation for applying for development consent.

-Siemens has been selected as the preferred turbine supplier for the East Anglia ONE, in the biggest deal ever concluded for a consented project in the UK wind energy sector.
+Siemens was selected as the preferred turbine supplier for East Anglia ONE, in the biggest deal ever concluded for a consented project in the UK wind energy sector.

-More than 200 people attended a specialist event hosted by EEEGR to engage with our main contractors and learn about opportunities to become involved with East Anglia ONE.
+More than 200 people attended a specialist event to engage with our main contractors and learn about opportunities to become involved with East Anglia ONE.